 QNTX is an attestation-based continuous intelligence system.
 Not a knowledge base, not a note-taking app, not a database GUI.
 It's an attempt to answer: "How do I build understanding that stays current?"
 For quick definitions, see the Glossary.

-The core primitive is the attestation: structured facts of the form "X has property Y in context Z".
+The core primitive is the attestation: a signed, immutable claim of the form [Subject] is [Predicate] of [Context] by [Actor] at [Time].
 Everything flows from this:

 The segment symbols (see Glossary) are not decoration—they're a namespace system: